openath/openath.github.io/_team/gus-upton.md

 profile: professional
 ---

 Gus graduated from the University of Bath with a degree in Sports Sciences.

-He has nine years experience in operations and project management.
+He has more than a decade's experience in operations and project management.